Yeovil Junction railway station: Location

-The entrance to the station is across the footbridge from the car park on the north side of the line.
-The garage in the middle of the car park is the station’s original goods shed, and the remaining goods sidings are at the end of the car park.
+The entrance to the station is across the footbridge from the car park, on the north side of the line.
+The garage in the middle of the car park is the station's original goods shed, and the remaining goods sidings are at the end of the car park.
 Descending from the footbridge to the platform brings passengers to the main station offices, which are built from red bricks with red glazed abutments.
-A second similar building at the east end of the platform is the station buffet which still contains its original (1908) counter.
-Now known as "Peppers", in 2009 it appeared in a list of "highly commended" station cafes published in The Guardian but came under new management in 2011.
+A second similar building at the east end of the platform is the station buffet which still contains its original 1908 counter.
+Now known as Peppers, it appeared in a list of highly commended station cafes published in 2009; it came under new management in 2011.